gdmjoho/rancher-demo/nutanix-csi/README.md

 ## Do this manualy to create the PC secret
-Create the following file on a linux machine where you have the rancher CLI installed
+Create a file called pc-secret.yaml the linux machine where you have the rancher CLI installed

 ```yaml
 apiVersion: v1